AKSW/limbo-project/draw/README.md

 # Adding LIMBO bubbles to the LOD cloud
 With these scripts you can create diagrams in the style of the openly accessible LOD cloud diagram (https://lod-cloud.net/).
 The scripts were written by https://github.com/jmccrae.
 To run the program you need to install Cargo.
-Once Cargo is installed, in your project folder navigate to target/release and run
+Once Cargo is installed, in the subfolder /lod-cloud-draw run

+`cargo build --release`

+Then copy `data.json`, `output.svg` and `settings.json` from lod-cloud-draw to lod-cloud-draw/target/release and run

 `cargo run data.json output.svg -e settings.json`

-The files `data.json`, `output.svg` and `settings.json` are already provided in the folder.
-They contain
+The files contain the following data

 `data.json` - the metadata of datasets in the LOD cloud including the information on the mCloud (https://www.mcloud.de/) metatdata catalog